Jemurai/s3s2/docs/index.md

 We generally recommend using aws-vault (https://github.com/99designs/aws-vault) for storing AWS credentials and setting environment variables.

-S3S2 is designed to work seamlessly with aws-vault so that you can say:
+S3S2 is designed to work seamlessly with aws-vault so that you can say something like:

 `aws-vault exec <role> s3s2 share --directory /directory`